 In its review, OHA documented studies that found an association between long-term cell phone use and various cancers, although more studies found no association between long-term use and cancers.
 OHA noted a general inconsistency in findings among studies with some studies reporting an increase in tumor incidence that would be expected to surface after a longer period of exposure than reported in some studies in association with RFR.
-Moreover, most studies were not able to measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
-Because of the aforementioned reasons, OHA determined that there is insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints, although more work is needed to continue exploring this association in current and future studies that account for evolving technologies and modes of use.
+Moreover, most studies were not able to measure actual RFR for any one person.
+The studies relied on personal recollection of habits that were translated into exposure measures.
+Because of these reasons, OHA determined that there is insufficient evidence to indicate a causal relationship between cell phone exposures and cancer endpoints.
+However, more work is needed to continue exploring this association in current and future studies to account for evolving technologies and modes of use.

-OHA also reviewed the literature for a potential effect on noncancer endpoints such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, mental health, and others.
+OHA also reviewed the literature for a potential effect on noncancer endpoints such as auditory function, cognitive function, nervous system, miscarriage, reproductive system, sleep, and mental health.
 Like the studies that examined cancer endpoints, most noncancer studies did not measure actual RFR for any one individual and relied on personal recollection of habits that were translated into exposure measures.
-Moreover, many of the studies are crosssectional looking at a slice of time rather than following people over time to look at changes.
+Moreover, many studies are cross-sectional looking at a slice of time rather than following people over time to look at changes.
 This makes it difficult to draw conclusions about the effects of RFR exposure on health.

-There was some indication of an effect of RFR on specific brain wave signals, but this was not observed in all studies and it was limited to studies where a cell phone was applied to the head for a period of time.
+There was some indication of an effect of RFR on specific brain wave signals, but this was not observed in all studies and it was limited to studies where a cell phone was applied to the head for some time.
 There were also reported effects on reproductive endpoints, but these studies were also not consistent in their findings and were unable to account for many potential confounders.
-For example, longer use of phones associated with increased sperm abnormalities in men might be a result of longer periods of sitting down or having a running laptop in contact with the body for extended periods rather than RFR from the phone or a Wi-Fi router.
+For example, the longer use of phones associated with increased sperm abnormalities in men might be a result of long periods of sitting down or having a running laptop in contact with the body for extended periods rather than RFR from the phone or a Wi-Fi router.
 OHA noted a variety of effects among studies looking at health outcomes associated with phone use and screen time (including TV, laptops, etc.).
 There is good evidence to suggest that screen and phone time are associated with poorer mental health indicators and sleep.
-The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in longitudinal (long term follow-up) studies, in-depth health assessments, double blind studies, and RFR exposure assessments.
+The exact attributes associated with the use of these devices (RFR exposure, content, etc.) need to be explored further in longitudinal (long-term follow-up) studies, in-depth health assessments, double-blind studies and RFR exposure assessments.

-It is important to reiterate that the studies reviewed in this report were mostly unrelated to school settings, although OHA included studies with exposures that overlap those expected in a school setting.
-In addition, a review of studies that assessed RFR exposure in school settings shows that RFR levels were generally well below U.S. and international guidelines for radiofrequency exposure (111).
+It is important to reiterate that the studies reviewed in this report were mostly unrelated to school settings.
+However, OHA included studies with exposures that overlap those expected in a school setting.
+Also, a review of studies that assessed RFR exposure in school settings shows that RFR levels were generally well below United States and international guidelines for radiofrequency exposure (113).

-Finally, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects, although, as mentioned above, more research is needed.
-This is in line with conclusions on RFR exposures and health by the U.S. Food and Drug Administration (112), the Centers for Disease Control and Prevention (113), the National Cancer institute (114), and other agencies that work to protect population health.
+Finally, the available epidemiology research examining RFR health effects does not provide sufficient evidence to conclude that RFR exposure in school settings is associated with adverse health effects.
+However, as mentioned above, more research is needed.
+This is in line with conclusions on RFR exposures and health by the U.S. Food and Drug Administration (114), the Centers for Disease Control and Prevention (115), the National Cancer Institute (116) and other agencies that work to protect population health.